Creating Popup Modals

 Once a modal button is on the page, select it in the editor, and you'll see an Open Modal option.
 Click it to open the modal and begin making changes to its content.

 You can edit the modal's content the same way you'd edit any other element on the page.
-Using the Creative Agent via the Chat tab, making manual adjustments in the Design tab, or adding new elements from the Insert tab.
+Using the Creative Agent via the Chat tab, making manual adjustments in the Design tab, or adding new elements from the quick change menu.

 Embedding a Form in a Modal

 A common next step after creating a modal is adding an embedded form for a demo request or sign-up.
-You can insert a form into the modal from the Insert tab or by asking the Creative Agent to add one.
 The form behaves the same way inside a modal as it would anywhere else on the page:📄 Add Forms to Mutiny Assets

 Using the Layers Tab